bosskabouter/volatalk/README.md

 ### VolaTALK Client

-A Progressive Web App as reference of the VolaTALK protocol, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the the `pwa-starter` template.
+A Progressive Web App as reference of the VolaTALK protocol, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the `pwa-starter` template.

-Future Feature: An Angular reference implementation, possibly trying out cloud storage https://Back4App.com.
+Future Feature: An Angular reference implementation, possibly using cloud backend https://Back4App.com.

 #### Registration

 A user can register by simply accepting 'Anonymous' as its nickname.
 A default avatar (thanks http://thispersondosnotexist.com) is loaded but will appear for every contact differently (no CORS - no fetch).

 A user can save a base64 encoded image into his profile.
 The picture is downsized because it is send within the connection metadata on every connection request.

+The profile can be secured with a 6 digit access pin which can be recovered using 2 security questions.

 ##### Geo-location